parasteh/CS476_GitTemplate/AWS/deploy-springboot-app-on-aws.md

 (https://tomcat.apache.org/download-90.cgi)

-5. Right-click on the tar.gz file and copy the link address of Tomcat: <br/>
+5. Right-click on the tar.gz file and copy the link address of Tomcat <br/>

 6. Download the tomcat on EC2 using the below mentioned command:
 ```sh